Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 \tilde Q\_{t+3,ON} &= \tilde Q\_t + s\_u
 \end{align}$$

-So the effect of our circuit on the log-odds is to either add or subtract a constant...
+So the effect of our circuit on $q\_1$'s squared-magnitude log-odds is to either add or subtract a constant...
 Oh!
-The qubit is performing a [random walk](https://en.wikipedia.org/wiki/Random_walk) in log-odds space, with a step-size of $s\_u$!
+We're performing a [random walk](https://en.wikipedia.org/wiki/Random_walk) in log-odds space, with a step-size of $s\_u$!

 The limiting behavior of the walk is not immediately clear.
-Normally a random walk's probability $p$ of stepping positive-ward is constant, and whether or not it diverges is just a matter of checking that $p$ isn't 50%.
+Normally a random walk's probability $p$ of stepping forward is constant, and whether or not the walk diverges is just a matter of checking that $p$ isn't 50%.
 But in our case $p$ changes as the walk drifts left and right; it depends on $\ket{\psi\_t}$:

 $$\begin{align}